aws-samples/baseline-environment-on-aws/doc/HowTo.md

 Deploy it.
 Here we have added an option to skip authorization and not roll back.

 > ```sh
-> npx cdk deploy --all --app "npx ts-node bin/blea-guest-ecsapp-sample.ts" -c environment=dev --profile prof_dev --require-approval never --no-rollback
+> npx cdk deploy --all --app "npx ts-node --prefer-ts-exts bin/blea-guest-ecsapp-sample.ts" -c environment=dev --profile prof_dev --require-approval never --no-rollback
 > ```

 ---